SequentMicrosystems/4relind-rpi/python/README.md

 # lib4relind

-This is the python library to control the [4-RELAYS Heavy Duty Stackable Card for Raspberry Pi](https://sequentmicrosystems.com/product/raspberry-pi-relays-heavy-duty-hat/).
+This is the python library to control the [Four Relays four Inputs 8-Layer Stackable Card for Raspberry Pi](https://sequentmicrosystems.com/collections/all-io-cards/products/raspberry-pi-relays-heavy-duty-hat).

 ## Install